 Since our founding in 1944, the competitive landscape and customer’s needs have changed.
 So, too, has Wiese.
 Through product diversification, geographic growth, and innovative service offerings - including total maintenance and repair and forklift fleet management – Wiese has grown into one of the largest material handling organizations in the nation.

 Today, Wiese is proud to be a trusted and long-standing partner with our customers.
 We are excited about bringing value through innovation.
 And our culture continues to benefit ourselves and our customers – just as it has since our founding: one man with one product.

-Seventy-two years later, Wiese USA consists of nearly 1,000 employee team members working across eight states in the Midwest and Midsouth.
+Seventy-three years later, Wiese USA consists of nearly 1,000 employee team members working across eight states in the Midwest and Midsouth.
 Despite our size, Harold’s founding principles of constant innovation, personal empowerment and individual respect remain at the very core of our business.
 By infusing these values into the heart of the organization, our founder established our legacy of success.